-As a mobile welding company, this is a question we get asked all the time.
+As a mobile welding company, Central Mobile Welding is asked this question all the time.
 The truthful answer would be, well, how much do you want to pay?
 Rates vary drastically from one company to the other and if you’re looking to pay bottom dollar, there is someone out there who will accept it.
-Now for those of you who want a quick answer, we’ll first give you the range that rates tend to reside within in the GTA, and then delve into answering the better question of “How much should a mobile welder charge?”.
+Now for those of you who want a quick answer, we’ll first give you the range that rates tend to reside within in The GTA and then delve into answering the better question of “How much should a mobile welder charge?”.

 So now that you have a rough idea of what the rates are, how much should you be willing to pay?
 Before calling up all the mobile welders in your area to determine who charges $80 per hour or less, consider this: all the money that a mobile welder charges does not necessarily go into their pocket.
 As is usually the case, welders that charge higher rates tend to have more training and also spend more on licensing, certifications and insurance.
 This all contributes to jobs more often being done correctly the first time, which can end up saving you money down the road by avoiding costly repairs.

-That said, spending at the higher end of the range doesn’t necessarily guarantee that you will receive above average quality of work.
+That said, spending at the higher end of the range doesn’t necessarily guarantee that you will receive the above-average quality of work.
 It is not uncommon for mobile welders to take advantage of customers who are unaware of proper rates or able to be convinced of their unproven skills.
-A safe bet to avoiding being overcharged is to verify the certifications and insurance of several different mobile welders in the area, and compare the rates of similarly qualified companies.
-After having done the necessary due-diligence, one will usually find a positive correlation between the rate charged and qualifications.
+A safe bet to avoid being overcharged is to verify the certifications and insurance of several different mobile welders in the area and compare the rates of similarly qualified companies.
+After having done the necessary due diligence, one will usually find a positive correlation between the rate charged and qualifications.
 Most mobile welding companies who meet the proper regulations follow similar pricing.

 Exceptions For Some Clients

 Overall, there are pros and cons to paying both high and low rates for mobile welding services.
-Each of these extremes tend to attract different types of customers, and each has valid reasons for their choice.
-Often times, the safest bet is to find pricing somewhere in the middle.
+Each of these extremes tends to attract different types of customers, and each has valid reasons for their choice.
+Oftentimes, the safest bet is to find pricing somewhere in the middle.